skienzmatishun/rippreport/content/p/run-away-train/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Continuing our investigation into county development, local planners are allowing reckless growth to steamroll right over local infrastructure.
+Internal reports reveal how uncoordinated zoning decisions and private sewer deals created a ticking time bomb for coastal residents.
+Can anyone stop this out-of-control machine before our communities completely collapse?
 ---
 I apologize that The Ripp Report missed the last two Wonderful Wednesday’s, we should be back on schedule by the first of the new year.